 Traveling to the Islands of Tahiti during COVID-19

 I teamed up with Tahiti Tourism and Air Tahiti Nui to highlight how to travel to Tahiti during COVID-19.
 The government of French Polynesia has done an incredible job setting up thorough protocols before you set foot in the country.
-It is the most organized, efficient and effective system I’ve experienced to date requiring:
+Starting May 1, 2021 these are the vaccination requirements for entering French Polynesia:

 - Take a RT-PCR test for SARS-CoV-2 within 3 days of your departure date.
 Self-quarantine after testing and receive a negative result before your flight.

 - Fill out an Etis.pf (Electronic Travel Information System) health document within 3 days of your departure date.
 Obtain a receipt and authorization to travel to Tahiti.
 The form includes:

 - Once successfully completed, you will receive a barcode that you must present upon entering the country.